-By the end of training, a trainee will be able to: Code Learning outcome Assessment Requisite knowledge 3.4.1 Define the following concepts: Exam Tolerance. • Physical dependence.
+and in colleagues.
+By the end of training, a trainee will be able to: Code Learning outcome Assessment Requisite I knowledge 3.4.1 Define the following concepts: Tolerance.
+Physical dependence.
 Substance use disorder.
-3.4.2 Describe the evolution of the usage of the terms: Exam Tolerance.
+Exam 3.4.2 Describe the evolution of the usage of the terms: Tolerance.
 Physical dependence.
-Substance use disorder. • Addiction 3.4.3 Discuss the current DSM-5 and ICD-11 criteria for diagnosis of substance Exam use disorder.
-Discuss how inappropriate prescribing behaviour may contribute to 3.4.4 Exam problematic substance use.
-3.4.5 Describe the impact of the following substances on health and pain Exam experience: Caffeine. .
-Nicotine.
+Substance use disorder.
+Addiction.
+Exam 3.4.3 Discuss the current DSM-5 and ICD-11 criteria for diagnosis of substance use disorder.
+Exam 3.4.4 Discuss how inappropriate prescribing behaviour may contribute to problematic substance use.
+Exam 3.4.5 Describe the impact of the following substances on health and pain experience: Exam 3.4.6 Discuss the contribution of benzodiazepines to problematic substance use encountered in pain medicine.
+Exam Clinical pre esentations and risk assessment 3.4.7 Recognise the spectrum of problematic substance use that may be comorbid with the experience of pain.
+Exam 3.4.8 Recognise aberrant drug-taking behaviours.
+CS, Exam 3.4.9 Identify intoxication and withdrawal syndromes associated with: Opioids.
 Alcohol.
-Cannabinoids. • Stimulants.
-3.4.6 Discuss the contribution of benzodiazepines to problematic substance use Exam encountered in pain medicine.
-Clinical presentations and risk assessment Recognise the spectrum of problematic substance use that may be co-3.4.7 Exam morbid with the experience of pain.
-3.4.8 Recognise aberrant drug-taking behaviours.
-CS.
-Exam 3.4.9 Identify intoxication and withdrawal syndromes associated with: CS, Exam Opioids.
-Alcohol. • Benzodiazepines. • Amphetamines. • Cannabinoids.
+Benzodiazepines.
+Amphetamines.
+Cannabinoids.
 Ketamine.
-Gabapentinoids. • Atypical anti-psychotics and hypnotics.
+Gabapentinoids.
+Atypical anti-psychotics and hypnotics.
 CS, Exam 3.4.10 Identify people with or at risk of substance use disorders.
+CS, Exam

 3.4.11 Identify fellow healthcare professionals with or at risk of substance use disorders.
 Exam See also Section 2.2 Professional role 3.4.12 Outline the factors that may help in the assessment of the suitability, including risk, of patients for opioid pharmacotherapy.
 Exam 3.4.13 Discuss the uses and limitations of drug testing in pain medicine practice.
-Exam Managem ent of problematic substance use 3.4.14 Compile a comprehensive medication record including Reconciliation of quantity prescribed and used and identification of any discordance between these.
+Exam Managem nent of problematic substance use 3.4.14 Compile a comprehensive medication record including Exam Reconciliation of quantity prescribed and used and identification of any discordance between these.
 Consultation with community prescribers and dispensing points.
 Identification of pharmacodynamic interactions.
-Exam 3.4.15 Discuss strategies to minimise problematic substance use.
+3.4.15 Discuss strategies to minimise problematic substance use.
 Exam 3.4.16 Explain regulations regarding the prescription, restrictions and monitoring of controlled substances in the relevant jurisdiction(s) of practice.
-See also Section 2.2 Professional role Exam 3.4.17 Explain the operation of: Exam Prescription shopping information service (Australia).Real-time online monitoring of controlled drugs.
+Exam See also Section 2.2 Professional role 3.4.17 Explain the operation of: Exam Prescription shopping information service (Australia).Real-time online monitoring of controlled drugs.
 3.4.18 Explain controlled opioid substitution therapy programs in the relevant jurisdiction.
 Exam 3.4.19 Outline principles of withdrawal management from: Opioids.
 Benzodiazepines.
 Alcohol.
 Cannabinoids.
 Caffeine.
 Nicotine.
 Psychostimulants.
 Exam 3.4.20 Outline the principles of collaborative management of patients with problematic substance use.
 Exam